i-pi/i-pi/examples/README.md

 The example folders is structured in the three folders, each one with a different focused on a different aspect

-- client  :    Minimal description of client-specific syntax and tags required to connect with i-pi
+- **client**  :    Minimal description of client-specific syntax and tags required to connect with i-pi

-- features:    Examples of different functionalities implemented in i-pi.
+- **features**:    Examples of different functionalities implemented in i-pi.
                All examples can be run with the provided drivers.

-- demos   :    Ready-to-use simple and complex setups for production runs
+- **demos**   :    Ready-to-use simple and complex setups for production runs

-- HPC     :    Examples of submission scripts in HPC platforms
+- **HPC**     :    Examples of submission scripts in HPC platforms

-- temp    :    Temporal folder with historice examples that have not yet been adapted to the current folder structure
+- **temp**    :    Temporal folder with historice examples that have not yet been adapted to the current folder structure

-- init_files: repository of input files used by many examples
+- **init_files**: repository of input files used by many examples

 We keep this folder updated as much as we can, please report  in the git repo iff you find something that is not working.